docsforadobe/javascript-tools-guide/docs/user-interface-tools/automatic-layout.md

 arrange groups or panels in such a stack, you can show and hide them in different combinations to display a different set of controls in the same space, depending on other choices in the dialog.

-For example, this dialog changes dynamically according to the user’s choice in the `DropDownList`.
+For example, this dialog changes dynamically according to the user's choice in the `DropDownList`.

 ![Personal Info](user-interface-tools/_static/04_user-interface-tools_automatic-layout_dynamic-content_personalInfo.jpg)![Work Info](user-interface-tools/_static/04_user-interface-tools_automatic-layout_dynamic-content_workInfo.jpg)

 The following script creates this dialog.
-It compresses the “Personal Info” and “Work Info” panels from the previous example into a single `Panel` that has two `Groups` arranged in a stack.
+It compresses the "Personal Info" and "Work Info" panels from the previous example into a single `Panel` that has two `Groups` arranged in a stack.
 A `DropDownList` allows the user to choose which set of information to view.
 When the user makes a choice in the list, its `onChange` function shows one group, and hides the other.